sachit3022/other-blog/content/posts/adv_opt/index.md

 ## Using optimiation for white-box adverserial attacks

-Lets design the adverserial attack, The attack will be clear if we write the optimisation equation and we will use PGD to solve all the optimisation equations.
+Let's design the adversarial attack.
+The attack will be clearer if we write the optimization equation, and we will use PGD to solve all the optimization equations.

 <span id='eq9'>
 $$